F. Burge Griswold

 F. Burge Griswold (née, Burge; after first marriage, Smith; after second marriage, Griswold; pen names, F. Burge Smith, Mrs. S. B. Phelps, Fan-Fan; April 28, 1826 – November 11, 1900) was a 19th-century American author.
 She wrote Sunday school tales and other semi-religious works, among which were Bishop and Nanette series, and Miriam's Reward.
 Other popular writings were the Fan-Fan Stories and Asleep.
-Griswold died in 1900.

 Early life and family

 Frances Irene Burge was born in Wickford, Rhode Island, April 28, 1826.
 She was a daughter of Rev. Lemuel Burge and Elizabeth Frances Shaw.
 She grew up in the St Paul's Narragansett Church, of which her father was for 20 years the rector, having thrice been elected to that pastorate.
 Griswold descended, on her father's side, from the Mucklestons of Muckleston Manor, Oswestry, and on her mother's side, from the Brentons of Hammersmith, England.
 She was a descendant of Roger Williams, Governor Samuel Cranston, and Governor William Brenton, and collaterally related to Admiral Jahleel Brenton, of the British Navy.